lantunes/CraTENet/README.md

 thousands of compressed .json files, thus, it is perhaps best to extract a .tar file's contents into its own directory, for ease of use.

-_NOTE: It is not required that the Ricci et al. database data be downloaded.
+_NOTE: It is not strictly required that the Ricci et al. database data be downloaded.
 This can skipped.
 This information is provided for the sake of full reproducibility, should one wish to derive the training data from the original database._

 ### 2. Extracting the <i>S</i> and <i>σ</i> Tensor Diagonals and Band Gap